Highwire: Global Component System Overhaul

 CSS usage audit results

 The script flagged thousands of dead classes.
-But many deeply embedded styles — especially from Bootstrap and PrimeNG — had to be removed manually.
+But many deeply embedded styles, especially from Bootstrap and PrimeNG, had to be removed manually.

 One by one, I replaced legacy classes with Tailwind utilities, simplifying the styling model and removing bloat from every layer of the stack.
+By the end, about 80% of the codebase had been migrated to Tailwind.
+This phase alone took about two months.

 0